SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

 .. include:: snippets/Header2Algo01.rst

-This algorithm allows to calculate the values, linked to a :math:`\mathbf{x}` state, of a general error function :math:`J` of type :math:`L^1`, :math:`L^2` or :math:`L^{\infty}`, with or without weights, and of the observation operator, for an priori given states sample.
-The default error function is the augmented weighted least squares function, classically used in data assimilation.
+This algorithm allows to calculate the values, linked to a :math:`\mathbf{x}` state, of a general error function :math:`J` of type :math:`L^1`, :math:`L^2` or :math:`L^{\infty}`, with or without weights, and of the observation operator, for an priori given :math:`\mathbf{x}` states sample.
+The default error function is the augmented weighted least squares function, classically used in data assimilation, using observation :math:`\mathbf{y}^o`.

 It is useful to test the sensitivity, of the error function :math:`J`, in particular, to the state :math:`\mathbf{x}` variations.
 When a state is not observable, a *"NaN"* value is returned.

-The sampling of the states :math:`\mathbf{x}` can be given explicitly or under the form of hyper-cubes, explicit or sampled using classic distributions.
-Be careful to the size of the hyper-cube (and then to the number of calculations) that can be reached, it can be big very quickly.
+The sampling of the states :math:`\mathbf{x}` can be given explicitly or under form of hyper-cubes, explicit or sampled according to classic distributions.
+Beware of the size of the hyper-cube (and then to the number of computations) that can be reached, it can grow quickly to be quite large.

-To be visible by the user, the results of sampling has to be explicitly asked for.
+To be visible by the user while reducing the risk of storage difficulties, the results of sampling or simulations has to be **explicitly** asked for.
 One use for that, on the desired variable, the final saving through "*UserPostAnalysis*" or the treatment during the calculation by "*observer*".

 To perform distributed or more complex sampling, see OPENTURNS module available